mambelli/git-novice2/_episodes/15-python-project-and-testing.md

 ~~~
 {: .bash}

-We'll take these folders/files one at a time:
+We'll talk of these folders/files one at a time:

 ## src/
 The source tree where all the Python files reside.

 ## planetsmath/
 Inside the project source tree we normally have a folder which matches the name of the Python module.
-This is done so that from the src directory , the code within the module can be imported with:
+This is done so that from the src directory, the code within the module can be imported with:
 ~~~
 import planetsmath
 ~~~